wp-plugins/google-maps-bank/readme.txt

 Google Maps Bank provides directions, interactive maps, and satellite/aerial imagery of anything.
 It's more than a Map.

 == Description ==

+#### WP Google Maps Bank - Best Plugin to create a Map on WordPress.

 **[WP Google Maps Bank](http://tech-banker.com/products/wp-google-maps-bank/)** is the simplest yet most powerful plugin ever created for WordPress!